vibhor1403/Raft/README.md

 ```sh
 Raft -pid=<pid-of-this-server>
 ```
+***Assumption*** : config.json is present in the same place where the bash terminal is, when this command is issued.
 This pid should be present in the config.json file.
 This will start the server and broadcast a message to all its peers.

 JSON format